nandini92/TextReader/README.md

 ### Challenges

-Currently popup.js retriggers fetch everytime it is closed and opened.
+1. Currently popup.js retriggers fetch everytime it is closed and opened.
 We need to identify a way to persist the audio as long as the tab is open to reduce the calls to the backend.
+2. Create a more robust scraper for the frontend.
+Currently it is simply looking for the first article tag.

 ## Backend